darronj/neo4j-graphql-example/README.md

 # Neo4j GraphQL example

 This project uses the following to add graphql on top of Neo4J.

+If you don't have a database instance, feel free to use the [free online sandbox](https://neo4j.com/sandbox/)

 To launch, add a .env file with the following variables defined.

 ```